-In this work we study the dynamics of Eurozone Target2 (T2) imbalances and their consequences by performing a decomposition of the T2 balances through the analysis of the financial accounts of the Balance of Payments (BoP) which track all incoming and outgoing capital flows from the country of reference (see also on the application of this methodology, Dosi et al., 2018).
+In this work we study the dynamics of Eurozone Target2 (T2) imbalances and their consequences by performing a decomposition of the T2 balances through the analysis of the financial accounts of the balance of payments (BoP) which track all incoming and outgoing capital flows from the country of reference (see also on the application of this methodology, Minenna et al. 2018).
 T2 is the current Trans-European Automated Real-time Gross settlement Express Transfer system, i.e., an intra-European funds transfer system run on a single shared IT platform, the settlement net values of which are calculated daily on a bilateral or multilateral gross basis.
-In June 2020, the Eurozone's T2 net balances have continued to diverge, reaching record levels never experienced before: for Italy, -€ 536 billion, -€ 462 billion for Spain, while Germany records a huge surplus of $\in$ 995 billion, well above the peaks registered during the 2011-2012 Eurozone crisis in peripheral countries.
-The European Central Bank (ECB) has also seen its deficit widen to $\varepsilon$ -260 billion due to the standard (PSPP) and pandemic emergency purchases programs (PEEP).
-Around 10 per cent of purchased as-
+In June 2020, the Eurozone's Target2 (T2) net balances have continued to diverge, reaching record levels never experienced before: for Italy, -€ 536 billion, -€ 462 billion for Spain, while Germany records a huge surplus of € 995 billion, well above the peaks registered during the 2011-2012 Eurozone crisis in peripheral countries.
+The ECB has also seen its deficit widen to € -260 billion due to the standard (PSPP) and pandemic emergency purchases programs (PEEP).
+Around 10 per cent of purchased assets are risk-shared between Eurozone countries and thus are accounted as an ECB "debt" towards National Central Banks (NCBs).